ShaneQful/GEVA_Data_Collation/README.md

 To get the standard deviation of each cell in the file in csv format

-For those of you who don't use the command line much here is how to put the output into a file
+For those of you who don't use the command line much.
+Here is how to put the output into a file
 ```bash
 ruby collate_results.rb -m *.dat > mean.csv
 ```